-The Executive Committee shall consist of a President, Secretary and Treasurer (the Officers) and a representative member from the Royal Naval Reserve, Royal Marines Reserve, Territorial Army, Royal Air Force Reserve/Royal Auxiliary Air Force and an SNCO/WO representative.
+The Executive Committee shall consist of a Chairman, Secretary and Treasurer (the Officers), a representative member from the Royal Naval Reserve/Royal Marines Reserve, Army Reserve and Royal Air Force Reserve/Royal Auxiliary Air Force, and the Webmaster.

-General Meetings: The Association shall hold an Annual General Meeting (AGM).
+a.
+General Meetings The Association shall hold an Annual General Meeting (AGM).
 Notice of the meeting is to be circulated by the Secretary at least 28 days in advance.
 All members of the Association shall be entitled to attend and vote.
-An Extraordinary General Meeting (EGM) may be called by not less than six members by giving at least thirty five days notice to the Secretary who shall circulate notice of the Meeting to all members as for the AGM.
+An Extraordinary General Meeting (EGM) may be called by not less than six members by giving at least thirty-five days’ notice to the Secretary who shall circulate notice of the Meeting to all members as for the AGM.
 The members calling the EGM shall indicate to the Secretary the business to be discussed at the meeting and any specific resolutions to be proposed.

-Executive Committee Meetings: Executive Committee Meetings will held as often as required to discuss the business of the Association.
-An Annual general Meeting will be held prior to the Annual Dinner.
+b.
+Executive Committee Meetings Executive Committee Meetings will held as often as required to discuss the business of the Association.
+The Annual general Meeting will be held prior to the Annual Dinner.

 5. Rules of Procedure at All Meetings

-A Quorum of the Executive Committee will be four members, two of whom must be Officers.
+A Quorum of the Executive Committee will be four members.
 Unless otherwise specified in this Constitution, all questions arising at any meeting will be decided on by a simple majority of those present and entitled to vote.
 A written minute will be made of all meetings and will contain a record of all proceedings, resolutions and decisions.

 An Annual Subscription to the Association to be approved at a General Meeting of the Association will be levied from all members of the Association.
 All money raised by or on behalf of the Association will be applied to further the objectives of the Association and for no other purpose save that of meeting reasonable expenses incurred by administrative and promotional costs.
-The Treasurer will keep proper accounts of the finances of the Association, which will be audited at least once a year by an Auditor appointed by a General Meeting.
+The Treasurer will keep proper accounts of the finances of the Association, which will be checked and validated each year, by the Secretary of the Association.
 A bank account will be opened in the name of the Association with a bank or building society selected by the Executive Committee and the Executive Committee will authorise the Treasurer to sign cheques on behalf of the Association.